Olga Steeb

-Olga Steeb (1890 – December 29, 1941) was an American pianist and music educator, based in Los Angeles, California.
+Olga Steeb (1890 – December 29, 1941) was an American pianist and music educator based in Los Angeles.

 Early life

 Olga Steeb was the daughter of Carl Egon Steeb and Sophie S. Steeb, both German immigrants living in Los Angeles.
 Her father, a French horn player, was said to have taught his daughter to memorize hundreds of compositions as a child, and she was performing in concerts by 1904.
 She studied piano with Thilo Becker.